Enterprise Hub Skills

 - School of Social Entrepreneurs

 About Enterprise Hub Skills

-Enterprise Hub Skills aims to simplify access to enterprise training and development building Liverpool City Region as a central hub for enterprise.
+Enterprise Hub Skills aims to simplify access to enterprise training and development building with Liverpool City Region as a central hub for enterprise.
 Drawing together expert community organisations from across the region, Enterprise Hub Skills offers high quality learning and development opportunities to build the enterprise skills and economic pathways for individuals in the Liverpool City Region.
-Through strategic engagement the partnership will ensure local residents, no matter what their background and circumstances, can access support to build and individual learning plan that supports enterprise development.
+Through strategic engagement, the partnership will ensure local residents (no matter what their background and circumstances) can access support to build an individual learning plan that supports enterprise development.